mobxjs/mobx/docs/best/store.md

     }

     dispose() {
-        // clean up the sideEffect
+        // clean up the observer
         this.saveHandler();
     }
 }